johnbillion/query-monitor/readme.txt

 = Can I click on stack traces to open the file in my editor? =

-Yes!
+Yes.
 You can enable this on the Settings panel.

 = Do you accept donations? =